Pin a tile to a Power BI dashboard from Excel

 Select Pin.
 A Success message (near the top right corner) lets you know the range was added, as a tile, to your dashboard.

-Pin an entire table or pivot chart to a dashboard
+Pin an entire table or PivotTable to a dashboard

 View the workbook linked to the tile

 Selecting a workbook tile opens the linked workbook in Power BI.
 Since the workbook file is located on the owner’s OneDrive for Business, viewing the workbook requires you have Read permissions for the workbook.
 If you do not have permission, you will receive an error message.

 Unsupported features: Power BI uses Excel Services to retrieve the workbook tiles.
 Therefore, since some features from Excel are not supported in Excel Services REST API, they will not be seen on tiles in Power BI.
 For example: Sparklines, icon set conditional formatting, and time slicers.
 For a full list of unsupported features see Unsupported Features in Excel Services REST API